Megatsunami: 1853–1854: Lituya Bay, Alaska

 Sometime between August 1853 and May 1854, a megatsunami occurred in Lituya Bay in what was then Russian America.
 Studies of Lituya Bay between 1948 and 1953 first identified the event, which probably occurred because of a large landslide on the south shore of the bay near Mudslide Creek.
 The wave had a maximum run-up height of 120 m, flooding the coast of the bay up to 750 ft inland.

 1874: Lituya Bay, Alaska

 A study of Lituya Bay in 1953 concluded that sometime around 1874, perhaps in May 1874, another megatsunami occurred in Lituya Bay in Alaska.
 Probably occurring because of a large landslide on the south shore of the bay in the Mudslide Creek Valley, the wave had a maximum run-up height of 80 ft, flooding the coast of the bay up to 2100 ft inland.

-1883: Krakatoa
+1883: Krakatoa, Sunda Strait

-The eruption of Krakatoa created pyroclastic flows which generated megatsunamis when they hit the waters of the Sunda Strait on 27 August 1883.
+The massive explosion of Krakatoa created pyroclastic flows which generated megatsunamis when they hit the waters of the Sunda Strait on 27 August 1883.
 The waves reached heights of up to 24 metres (79 feet) along the south coast of Sumatra and up to 42 metres (138 feet) along the west coast of Java.
+The tsunamis were powerful enough to kill over 30,000 people, and their effect was such that an area of land in Banten had its human settlements wiped out, and they never repopulated.
+(This area rewilded and was later declared a national park.)
+The steamship Berouw, a colonial gunboat, was flung over a mile (1.6 km) inland on Sumatra by the wave, killing its entire crew.
+Two thirds of the island collapsed into the sea after the event.
+Groups of human skeletons were found floating on pumice numerous times, up to a year after the event.
+The eruption also generated what is often called the loudest sound in history, which was heard 4800 km away on Rodrigues in the Indian Ocean.